 Children 0-5 years who have significant and complex additional needs requiring on-going support from specialist services are referred to Early Support.
 This is a way of working that aims to improve the delivery of services for these children and their families.
 It enables specialist services to coordinate their activity better and provide families with a single point of contact keeping families and children at the centre of decision making.

-SEND Specialist Services (part of Cambridgeshire County Council)
+SEND Service 0-25 (part of Cambridgeshire County Council)

-SEND Specialist Services support children with significant and complex additional needs and their families.
-SEND Specialist Services consists of specialist teachers and practitioners (formerly Portage/SCOT support workers), educational psychologists and sensory support services.
+SEND Service 0-25 supports children with significant and complex additional needs and their families.
+SEND Service 0-25 consists of specialist teachers and practitioners (formerly Portage/SCOT support workers), educational psychologists and sensory support services.

-If your child is part of Early Support, you may be offered a short period of home visiting from the SEND Specialist Services team and a place at a Support for Learning group.
-These generally take place at a Children's Centre.
+If your child is part of Early Support, you may be offered a short period of home visiting from the SEND Service 0-25 team and a place at a Support for Learning group.
+These generally take place at a Child and Family Centre.

 If your child has social communication difficulties, you may be offered a place on one of our Social Communication, Interaction and Learning Skills (SCILS) courses.
 These seven week courses for parents are run by SEND specialists and cover topics including understanding communication difficulties, developing communication skills, understanding play, using visuals and behaviour.
 You can find details of courses in the local offer directory.